- What Is Breast Lift Surgery?

 The best candidates for a breast lift are those who are in generally good health and have realistic expectations about their surgical outcome.
-For patients who smoke, Dr. Zemmel requires them to quit at least 6 weeks before surgery and until 6 weeks after surgery, as to not interfere with the healing process.
+For patients who smoke, Dr. Zemmel and Dr. Reddy require them to quit at least 6 weeks before surgery and until 6 weeks after surgery, as to not interfere with the healing process.

 While a breast lift is ideal for many women, those with smaller breasts who have experienced volume loss may benefit from breast implants alone, without the need for a lift.
-During your consultation, Dr. Zemmel will examine your physical state to determine the best treatment plan.
+During your consultation, your surgeon will examine your physical state to determine the best treatment plan.

 Do I Need a Breast Lift with Implants?

 Often, many women present for breast lifting will be found to have very little breast and fatty tissue within the breast itself.
 These women may require placement of a breast implant in addition to a breast lift.
 The breast implant will not only restore additional volume to the breast, but serves as a foundation to the breast.
-Dr. Zemmel believes that in many cases breast lifting with an implant gives a longer-lasting, more cosmetically pleasing result than breast lifting alone.
+Dr. Zemmel and Dr. Reddy believe that in many cases breast lifting with an implant gives a longer-lasting, more cosmetically pleasing result than breast lifting alone.

 Is a Breast Lift Without Surgery Possible?